 The USA is currently the world's largest economy and is one of the two world powerhouses.
-Its currency is the most used currency in international transactions and is the world's foremost reserve currency.
-Several countries are also using the US currency as their domestic currency.
+The US dollar is the most used currency in international transactions and is the world's foremost reserve currency.
+Several countries also use the US currency as their domestic currency.
 The USA is the world's largest trading nation and the second largest manufacturer in the world, accounting for a fifth of global manufacturing outputs.

 The USA has free trade agreements with 20 countries and is also actively involved in regional trade agreements.

 Its banking system is regulated by both federal and state governments, with five large multinational banks dominating the financial scene while accounting for more than half of the USA's economy.

 The USA and China share the most important bilateral relationship in the world as the world's two powerhouses.
 China is the USA's third largest export partner, as well as the USA's largest supplier of goods and services.

 |Treasury Centres||A centralised treasury is one way to reduce the tax burden, centralise risk management, improve liquidity and enhance yield on cash.|